This article focuses on one of Mexico’s most notorious drinks: mezcal.

 When the members of the group started to move in erratic ways, it was understood that the sampling had to stop.
 Tours members proceeded to board the van while guarding closely their bags full of mezcal bottles.

-“The other day I went to “La Casa del Mezcal” in downtown after work.
+“The other day I went to “La Casa del Mezcal” after work.
 You would not believe the piece of trash they gave me for 70 pesos,” Antonio told me with a disgusted face.
-“To get a good taste of mezcal, you have to get close to the dry land, the plants and the makers who put effort in traditional methods.
+“To get a good taste of mezcal, you have to get close to the dry land, the plants and the makers who put the effort in traditional methods.
 The tartness of the smoke has to burn your throat”.

 And that is why Oaxacans hold their favorite mezcal close to their heart, for every bad or good moment.